 It has to be noted, though, that Signal does not disclose its donor’s identity, hence most of its contributions are unknown to the public.

 Right now, Signal’s team is solely focused on increasing its user base.
 The theory, as outlined by The Verge article above, is that the organization could be self-sustaining once Signal hits 100 million active users.

 At that point, there would simply be enough people willing to donate (either regularly or once) to fund its operations.
 Signal’s business model is, therefore, predicated on continuing to distance itself from less secure options like Facebook’s WhatsApp.

-Nevertheless, there may be various options to monetize Signal.
+Nevertheless, there may also be various options to monetize Signal.
 For instance, it could offer the ability to purchase customized avatars or provide premium subscriptions in exchange for access to some features.